sighingnow/jekyll-gitbook/_pages/Analyzer.md

 3. Search in the `Analyzer User Guide` for the data point and identify the report.

 `Queue Service Level` report comes as a result in all three ways and seems to be covering what we are looking for, so execute that report and validate the data.

+Based on the data inside that report, we need to do the following steps:

 1. Identify what needs to be changed to meet the requirements.